Pascal Vincent: Coaching and executive career

-Vincent began his coaching career as an assistant coach of the Saint-Jean Lynx of the Quebec Major Junior Hockey League (QMJHL), and then as the head coach of the Laval-Laurentides-Lanaudiere (LLL) Regents of the Quebec AAA Midget Hockey League (QMAAA).
-Vincent originally joined the Cape Breton Screaming Eagles as an assistant coach for the 1999–2000 QMJHL season before becoming head coach shortly thereafter.
-He then assumed the role as the team's general manager in 2001.
+Vincent began his coaching career as an assistant coach of the Saint-Jean Lynx of the Quebec Major Junior Hockey League (QMJHL) before becoming head coach for the Laval-Laurentides-Lanaudiere (LLL) Regents of the Quebec AAA Midget Hockey League (QMAAA).
+He then joined the Cape Breton Screaming Eagles as an assistant coach for the 1999–2000 QMJHL season before assuming the role as head coach shortly thereafter.
+He likewise became the team's general manager in 2001.

 Vincent was the recipient of the 2007 Maurice Filion Trophy as the QMJHL's top general manager, and the 2008 Ron Lapointe Trophy as the league's top coach.
 Following the 2007–08 QMJHL season, he joined the recently relocated Montreal Junior Hockey Club as head coach and general manager.

 On July 22, 2011, Vincent was named an assistant coach of the Winnipeg Jets of the National Hockey League (NHL).
 After five years in that role, the Jets promoted him to head coach of their American Hockey League (AHL) affiliate, the Manitoba Moose in 2016.
 At the conclusion of the 2017–18 AHL season, he won the Louis A. R. Pieri Memorial Award as Most Outstanding Coach.
 Vincent stepped down from his position with the Moose to join the coaching staff of the Columbus Blue Jackets on June 24, 2021.

 On September 17, 2023, Vincent was named head coach of the Blue Jackets, following the preseason resignation of Mike Babcock.
 After only one season as head coach, he was fired on June 17, 2024.

 On July 16, 2024, Vincent was named head coach of his hometown Laval Rocket, the AHL affiliate of the Montreal Canadiens.
 His impact on the team was instantaneous, with the Rocket posting a franchise record seven consecutive wins to begin the 2024–25 season.
 He was inducted into the Laval Hockey Hall of Fame in November 2024.
 The Rocket would have the best season in franchise history to date, winning the Macgregor Kilpatrick Trophy as AHL regular season champions for the first time.
 In recognition of his work, Vincent received his second Pieri Award as AHL coach of the year.
+Following his second season with the Rocket in 2025–26, Vincent's tenure with the organization ended when it was announced that he had joined the Seattle Kraken as an assistant coach on June 11, 2026.